 Fire Safety in new, extended or altered buildings is the responsibility of the building owner.
 The responsibility for checking that the Building Regulations have been met falls to Building Control Bodies – either from the Local Authority (Building Control Department) or Approved Inspectors from the private sector.
 The person carrying out the work has the choice of where to get approval for the building work.

 There are three relevant guidance documents:

-- General guidance, applying to most building work (Building Regs: Approved Document Part B (ADB) and other government guidance to support legislative requirements)
+- General guidance, applying to most building work (Building Regulations: Approved Document Part B (ADB) and other government guidance to support legislative requirements)

 It is important that those dealing with fire safety matters have a working knowledge of this guidance for background information.

 The Department of Communities and Local Government who is responsible for Building Regulations has provided the approved document online Approved Document Part B Fire Safety.